Connecting via the MCP Server

 Add the ISO Mate MCP server to your client’s configuration.
 The exact format depends on your tool, but you will need:

-• Server URL: Your ISO Mate API endpoint
+• Server URL: Your ISO Mate MCP API endpoint

 • API Token: The token you created in Step 1